 Currently AWLD is developing lots for sale to third party builders and is not engaged in any construction activity.
-The first three private homes at Algodon Wine Estates have been delivered to their owners while two remain under construction.
-Two additional homes are slated to begin construction.
-Eighteen lots have been either sold, or are currently in advanced negotiations.
-The Company expects to close on the sale of twelve lots and anticipates recording the deeds as early as the third quarter 2015.
-To date, no deeds have yet to be issued.
-As of December 31, 2014, the Company has \$1,229,029 of lot deposits for pending sales.
+Sixteen lots have been sold, and two lots are currently in advanced negotiations.
+The Company expects to close on the sale of twelve lots and record the deeds during 2016.
+To date, no deeds have been issued.
+As of December 31, 2015, the Company has \$1,175,990 of lot deposits for pending sales.

-As reflected in our consolidated financial statements we have generated significant losses of \$9,063,427 and \$8,792,830 for the years ended December 31, 2014 and 2013, respectively, consisting primarily of general and administrative expenses, raising substantial doubt that we will be able to continue operations as a going concern.
+As reflected in our consolidated financial statements we have generated significant losses of \$8,278,964 and \$9,063,427 for the years ended December 31, 2015 and 2014, respectively, consisting primarily of general and administrative expenses, raising substantial doubt that we will be able to continue operations as a going concern.
 Our independent registered public accounting firm included an explanatory paragraph in their report for these years stating that we have not achieved a sufficient level of revenues to support our business and have suffered recurring losses from operations.
 Our ability to execute our business plan is dependent upon our generating cash flow and obtaining additional debt or equity capital sufficient to fund operations.
 Our business strategy may not be successful in addressing these issues and there can be no assurance that we will be able to obtain any additional capital.
 If we cannot execute our business plan (including acquiring additional capital), our stockholders may lose their entire investment in us.
-If we are able to obtain additional debt or equity capital (of which there can be no assurance), we hope to acquire additional management as well as increasing marketing our products and continuing the development of our real estate holdings.
+If we are able to obtain additional debt or equity capital (of which there can be no assurance), we hope to acquire additional management as well as increase marketing our products and continue the development of our real estate holdings.